-- FOR EXAMPLE Let's say you have a \$150,000 fixed-rate mortgage with a 3% annual interest rate amortized over a 25-year period.
+- FOR EXAMPLE -

+Let's say you have a \$150,000 fixed-rate mortgage with a 3% annual interest rate amortized over a 25-year period.
 Your payment will be \$711 per month.

-TOTAL

-OWING
+25-YEAR MORTGAGE \$150,000 3% APR, FIXED

 The monthly payment for a fixed-rate mortgage is the amount paid by the borrower every month that ensures that the loan is paid off in full with interest at the end of its term.

-MONTHS

-IN A YEAR

-25-YEAR MORTGAGE

-3% APR, FIXED

-This is how the interest is calculated for each payment

-ANNUAL

-INTEREST

 In your first payment, \$375 will go towards interest and only \$336 will go towards your outstanding balance.
 So even though you've made a payment of \$711, your balance has only decreased by \$336.

-INTEREST

-RATE

-INTEREST

-PRINCIPAL

-The following month, because your outstanding balance is now \$149,664, the interest portion of your monthly payment will be slightly lower and the principal portion will be slightly higher.

-\$149,664 x 3% = \$4,490 ÷ 12 = \$374

-A big chunk of your monthly payments go towards interest at the start of the term.
+The interest portion continues to decrease over time A big chunk of your monthly payments go towards interest at the start of the term.
 Over time, more of your payment will go towards the principal than towards interest.

 That 3% interest rate may not seem like much, but after 25 years, you will have made \$213,395 in payments on your \$150,000 loan!

+TOTAL PAYMENTS \$213,395 AFTER 25 YEARS

-Understand before you sign People get in to trouble by committing to mortgages they don't understand.
+Understand before you sign

+People get in to trouble by committing to mortgages they don't understand.
 All the more reason to know exactly what you're getting into before signing anything.
 A mortgage can be an empowering experience or a burden.
 It all comes down to your understanding of the mortgage products available, honesty regarding your personal finances and clarity about your life situation.

 BROUGHT TO YOU BY

-Sources: Amortization-Calc.com, Statistics Canada

-It's a Money Thing is a registered trademark of Currency Marketing
+Sources: Amortization-Calc.com, Statistics Canada It's a Money Thing is a registered trademark of Currency Marketing - IT'S A -MONEY THINGTM